iburskiy/dynamic-tree/README.md

     - Subchild

 ##Features
+- Two solutions for the task: iterative and recursive
 - User is able to add/edit/delete child objects anywhere in the tree
 - User is able to add subchildren infinitely.
 - It is possible to store the state in local storage.
 - It is possible to read the state from local storage
-- Iterative and recursive solutions
+- OOP aproach
-- Loose coupling
+- Loose coupling code
-- AngularJS controllers, services, factories as models have been used
 - Code is covered with Unit tests run by Karma

 ##Getting started